pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 You might be thinking "That's cool and all, but I can already push an element around with margin!
 What's the difference?"

-The big difference is that **`position` doesn't impact layout.** they don't get pulled along for the ride, as they do with margin.
+#ImportantPoint  The big difference is that **`position` doesn't impact layout.** they don't get pulled along for the ride, as they do with margin.
 When we push a relatively-positioned element around with top/left/right/bottom, the browser acts like the element is still in its original position.
 The displacement is purely cosmetic.
 ```css
 <style>